Hadokane/CI_PP2_HUG/README.md

 By carrying out this section I have also created a Road-Map for future updates that will improve the overall experience of the game.

-These have been deemed non-essential for an initial "proof-of-concept" build and would serve to simply enhance the "core" experience I am creating.
+These have been deemed non-essential for an initial "proof-of-concept" build and would serve to simply enhance the "core" experience I am prioritising.

 **Future goals:**